BlueBrain/nexus/src/main/paradox/docs/api/current/index.md

   - A **@ref:[schema](./kg/kg-schemas-api.md)** is a resource that defines a set of constraints using [SHACL].
   - A **@ref:[resolvers](./kg/kg-resolvers-api.md)**: is a resource that defines the way ids are retrieved inside a project.
   - A **@ref:[views](./kg/kg-views-api.md)**: is a resource that describes the way indexing is applied to certain resources inside a project.
+  - A **@ref:[storage](./kg/kg-storages-api.md)**: is a resource which represents a backend where files are stored.
+It describes where and how files are created and retrieve.
   - A **@ref:[file](./kg/kg-files-api.md)**: is a binary resource.

 ## Resource Lifecycle